mavolin/adam/README.md

 ## Main Features

-* 🖥️ Typed (variadic) arguments and flags, as well as out-of-the-box parsing for shellword, and comma-based notations
+* 🖥️ Typed (variadic) arguments and flags, as well as out-of-the-box parsing for shellword, and delimiter-based notations
 * 🌍 Support for localization
 * 🗒️ Utilities for permission handling, emojis, and awaiting responses and reactions
 * ⚡ Error handling with automatic stack trace generation